shorepine/alles/README.md

 f = frequency, float 0-22050. default 0
-n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-X, choose a preloaded DX7 patch number for FM waveforms. default 0 s = sync, int64: ms since epoch, intended as a sync signal. see tones.py v = voice, uint, 0 to 9. default: 0 w = waveform, uint, 0,1,2,3,4,5,6 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, OFF]. default: 0/SINE
+n = midinote, uint, 0-127 (note that this will also set f). default 0 p = patch, uint, 0-X, choose a preloaded DX7 patch number for FM waveforms. default 0 t = time, int64: ms since alles_epoch representing host time. you should always give this if you can v = voice, uint, 0 to 9. default: 0 w = waveform, uint, 0,1,2,3,4,5,6 [SINE, SQUARE, SAW, TRIANGLE, NOISE, FM, OFF]. default: 0/SINE
 ```